The Star Wars Era

 At the time, a report by the American Institute of Aeronautics and Astronautics proposed that $1.8 million be spent to enhance the technology needed to develop a military space station.
 They recommended the development of radiation protection, high-pressure suits for military astronauts, as well as shields and other defenses to protect against the laser attacks and nuclear bombs they anticipated would threaten the station.
 Not everyone in the government was onboard with the idea, though.
 Congressman Norman Y. Mineta introduced a bill in 1987 that would prohibit military use of the space station, arguing that "NASA's credibility is at risk" [source: New York Times].

 The idea of a military space station as it was originally conceived never became a reality.
 Today, the International Space Station is fully operational, but for civilian, not military purposes.
 Though the Pentagon still looks to space, its interests lie more in protecting galactic assets from attack (especially by terrorists), rather than in launching military operations.

-To learn more about space stations, the Cold War and the space race, spy the links on the next page.
+To learn more about space stations, the Cold War and the space race, spy the links below.

 Related HowStuffWorks Articles

 - Broad, William J. "Space Station is Studied by Military."
 The New York Times.
 April 7, 1987.